Birds

 >Top, >Model

-The wing factor ($\gamma_w$) is defined as the relationship between the wing span ($L$) and the wing width ($\Delta$):
+The aspect Ratio ($\gamma_w$) is defined as the ratio between the wing width ($w$) and the wing span ($L$), indicating the proportion or relationship between these two variables:

 $\gamma_w$